mhd-rawashdah/public-tech-specs/DMS/DMS Tech Spec.md

 ## Support Offline

+- Using file system for caching.

+- Cache last 5 entries  at any time. (make it easy to change from 5 to X in the future).

+- Cache DMS settings (Default FTQ, Ovrride FTQs, Stats, etc) to allow DMS work with Offline FTQ.

+- Show dialog for the user to ask him if he need to save submission that made in offline mode.

-#  Document Manager Stats [Geolocation]
+#  Document Manager Stats V2.0 [Geolocation]

 ## Overview

-We will fork Document Manager Stats to create a custom plugin: Document Manager Stats [Geolocation] that will support showing google maps and make some enhancement on Layouts
+We will fork Document Manager Stats to create a custom plugin: Document Manager Stats [Geolocation] that will support showing google maps and make some enhancement on app Layouts.

+## Approch

+- Support showing Map on the top of the screen.

+- Show on Map all markers of all location entries made on the FTQ.

+- Map must zoom to show all locations in the initial viewport

+- change showing submission details to be in a  new page instead of the expand way.

+- DMS will display the total duration in HHH:MM:SS format.

+- Config "Total Dive Time" stats that is a sum of score.

+- Config "Total Dives" stats that is "Total Submissions" by default.

+## Support Offline

+- Map must be graceful during offline mode

+- Expand the cache limit for last 200 location entrieso display on the map instantly with our pagination.